ksmith211/Plex-Apple-Preroll-Trailers/README.md

 crontab -e
 ```

-Add an entry for mix.sh.
+Add an entry for mix.py.
 This example will run the script every 8 hours but you can customize the frequency to whatever your preference is.
-Be sure to change the path to the directory you put the scripts in and save the file when you're done.
+Be sure to change the paths to python and mix.py to wherever they are located on your machine and save the file when you're done.

 ```
-0 */8 * * * cd /path/to/scripts && ./mix.sh
+0 */8 * * * /path/to/python /path/to/scripts/mix.py 2>&1
 ```

 **Plex Media Server**